KevinBatdorf/interactivity-api-helpers/README.md

 - `cancel`: A function that can be called to cancel the interval.
 - `elapsed`: The number of milliseconds that have elapsed since the interval was started.

+Returns a function that can be called to cancel the interval.

+#### Example
 ```html
 <div
   data-wp-interactive="interval"